ang-des/Lariat-Rental-Car/README.md

 <p>
   <b>Objective:</b><br><br>
-To devise profit optimization strategies using data analysis, and to deliver an interactive dashboard that demonstrates the strategies and their predictive results.
+To deliver an interactive dashboard for the shareholders that demonstrates the strategies and their predictive results.
+This dashboard formulates profit optimization strategies using data analysis.
 <br><br>
   <b>Tools and Techniques:</b><br>
 <ul>